msyamkumar/cs220-s22-projects/p7/README.md

 ### #Q19: What is the percentage of population boosted by Jan 31, 2022 of each country in the dataset?

 Your answer should be a `dict` mapping each country to the percentage of population boosted by the end of the week.

-For countries that have no data for `total_boosters` or `population`, the value should be `None`.
+**Correction**: A previous version of this README required that countries with no data have a value of `None` for this question.
+The answer in `questions.py` contradicted this.
+To match the answer in `questions.py`, we are now requiring that you **omit countries that have no data for `total_boosters` or `population`**.

 **Requirements:**
 - Use the data structure `vaccination_stats` to extract all the data you need for this question.